Weeks ago, I began painting Christmas cards using the

 These photographs do not capture what these cards look like in

-person, which is a bit of a bummer, but it gives you an idea that creating something new is always good.
+person, which is a bummer, but it gives you an idea that creating something new is always good.

-This has been a positive way to spend an afternoon, and I expect to keep painting because I completed a few additional pieces that I plan to frame.
+This has been a positive way to spend an afternoon, and I expect to keep painting because I completed a few additional pieces that I hope to frame.

 I find in life we all have some sort of gift that can be